-President Jeff Johnson: ‘independent streak’ of Alaskans fuels culture of advancement
+President Jeff Johnson: ‘independent streak’ of Alaskans fuels culture of advancement and safety

 Cook Inlet Tug and Barge (CITB) crews meet the return of winter this month armed with a series of mariner-engineered safety improvements aimed at addressing the inherent dangers of working in Alaska’s climate.